rgerosa/weaver/README.md

 # disable auto activation of the base environment
 conda config --set auto_activate_base false
+# in order to resolve at best conflicts
+conda config --set channel_priority strict
 ```

 Verify the installation is successful by running `conda info` and check if the paths are pointing to your Miniconda installation.